eclipse-zenoh/zenoh-ts/README.md

 Docs can be accessed at [Docs Link](https://eclipse-zenoh.github.io/zenoh-ts/)

-Library requires websocket connection to `zenohd` daemon through the `zenohd-plugin-remote-api` in the daemon.
-See corresponding section below.
+The library requires a websocket connection to the `zenohd` daemon through the `zenohd-plugin-remote-api` in the daemon.
+See the corresponding section below.

 ---